njablonski/ExeniaCampaign/README.md

   </tbody>
 </table>

-The following rules apply to Starfighter Sortie:
+The following rules apply to _Starfighter Sortie_:

 - Each Starfighter Wing can sortie up to 2 hexes away from its Carrier.
-- Starfighter Wings with a Grounded readiness may not sortie.
+- Grounded Starfighter Wings may not sortie.
 - You may choose to have your Starfighter Wings remain in your Carrier to undergo _Maintenance_ instead of going on sortie.
-- A carrier at Reinforced or Ready readiness can sortie both of its Starfighter Wings.
+- A Reinforced or Ready Carrier can sortie both of its Starfighter Wings.
-- A carrier at Weakened readiness can only sortie one Starfighter Wing.
+- A Weakened readiness can only sortie one Starfighter Wing.
+- A Grounded Carrier may not sortie Starfighter Wings.
 - No more than two allied Starfighter Wings may sortie to the same hex.
 - If enemy fighters sortie to your Carrier's hex, your Carrier is under attack!
 You _must_ recall at least 1 Starfighter Wing to defend your Carrier.
-The selected Starfighter Wing immediately is moved back to the same hex as your carrier.
-Alternativey, you can defend your carrier by launching a Starfighter Wing that is underoing _Maintenance_.
-If all of your Starfighter Wings are Grounded when your Carrier is attacked, your Carrier is treated as being on the losing side of a battle and must retreat.
+The selected Starfighter Wing immediately is moved back to the same hex as your Carrier.
+Alternativey, you can defend your carrier by launching a Starfighter Wing that is undergoing _Maintenance_.
+If all of your Starfighter Wings are Grounded when your Carrier is attacked, your Carrier is treated as being on the losing side of a battle, is reduced one level of Readiness, and must retreat.
 - The Black Sun Starfighter Wings treat the Main Refinery in Hex 53 as their Carrier, and one of them (flip a coin to select) will return to defend it if it's attacked.

 ### 3. Battle Resolution

 In this phase, players involved in battles will play games of [Star Wars: X-Wing Second Edition](https://www.fantasyflightgames.com/en/products/x-wing-second-edition/) using the [Exenia Battle Format](#exenia-battle-format).
-Remember that in the [Exenia Battle Format](#exenia-battle-format), each player involved may spend 1 supply from their Carrier on _Ordnance_ and may also spend 1 supply from their Carrier on _Personnel_ to allow their Starfighters to take additional types of upgrades.
+Remember that in the [Exenia Battle Format](#exenia-battle-format), each player involved may spend 1 Supply from their Carrier on _Ordnance_ and may also spend 1 Supply from their Carrier on _Personnel_ to allow their Starfighters to take additional types of upgrades.
 Be sure to track these expenditures on your Carrier Status Sheet.
 Battles occur wherever two or more enemy Starfighter Wings occupy the same hex.
 This could be a hex that enemy Starfighter Wings have both sortied to, or it could be a Carrier attack with one team's Starfighter Wing attacking and the other side's Starfighter Wing defending.

-The battles are considered to occur simultaneously.
-Players can schedule and complete games with their opponents asynchronously.
+The battles are considered to occur simultaneously, but players can schedule and complete games with their opponents asynchronously.

 If a player has a battle against a Black Sun Starfighter Wing, they should arrange for one of the opposing team's players to control the Black Sun for that battle.
-The Black Sun Starfighter wings always field [this list](https://squadbuilder.fantasyflightgames.com/squad-preview/5bc2bf87-48ee-4c7d-b82a-35bb79ab1c76):
+The Black Sun Starfighter Wings always field [this list](https://squadbuilder.fantasyflightgames.com/squad-preview/5bc2bf87-48ee-4c7d-b82a-35bb79ab1c76):

 - **Z-95-AF4 Headhunter - Binayre Pirate**
 - **Z-95-AF4 Headhunter - Binayre Pirate**